bioFAM/MOFA/README.md

 ## Installation
 MOFA is run exclusively from R, but it requires some python dependencies that you need to install.
-Here is how to install it:
+Here is how to do it:

 ### Python dependencies
 We are on the process of uploading it to PyPI.
 For now, you can install it using: